voxpupuli/onceover/README.md

 `spec/factsets/*.json`

-Factsets are used by the controlrepo gem to generate spec tests, which compile a given class against a certain set of facts.
+Factsets are used by the onceover gem to generate spec tests, which compile a given class against a certain set of facts.
 To create these factsets all we need to do is log onto a real machine that has puppet installed and run:

 `puppet facts`